-Health Science, AS
+Health Science, AS School of Math, Science and Engineering

 The Health Science AS provides the foundation necessary to prepare students for admission to a Health Professions program at Westmoreland or to transfer to a health science or health professions program at a four-year institution to pursue a career in a health-related field requiring a bachelor's or higher degree.
 The curriculum provides students with a balance of mathematics, science, humanities, English, social sciences and computer skills relevant to employment in health care professions or health-related fields.